Last Updated on April 14, 2022 by Grow with Bovees

 This is a shade grass seed that thrives in cooler, damp regions, making it the best grass seed for fall overseeding.

 With this in mind, combine it with a warm-season seed in the fall for the best results.
 It’s a particularly good option if you live in the US’s transition zone, where it’s notoriously difficult to grow grass.

-It’s also excellent for forcing out weeds and doesn’t require much mowing, despite having a fast germination rate.
+It’s also excellent for allowing fewer weeds and doesn’t require much mowing, despite having a fast seed germination rate.

 Be aware that it doesn’t thrive so well when exposed to lots of sun but works better in the shade.